quickwit-oss/benchmarks/README.md

 Tip:
 - The URL of the page is a permanent link to the series of runs shown.
 Later visits can contain additional data points.
-- Clicking on a point in any graph shows the raw results of the run that contributed the point.
+- Clicking on a point in any graph opens the comparison page between the run that contributed the point to the run that contributed the previous point.

 ### Running the service